Premik/blender_rhubarb_lipsync_ng/dev.md

 ## Blender

 ###
+For operator bl_idname, the same naming conventions as in 2.7x remain
 Registration: Menu, Panel, Header, UIList, Operator `UPPER_CASE_{SEPARATOR}_mixed_case` The separator for each identifier is listed below:
 * Header -> _HT_